NikKowPHP/mi/src/content/book/en/chapters/chapter-14.md

 The effect on the room was instantaneous.
 The fragile psychological safety they had built over the past months evaporated.
 Leo fell silent, his face a mask of hurt.
 Jane’s pen stopped moving.
 The team was hijacked, and she was the one who had pulled the alarm.
 It was a complete regression, a momentary but devastating return to her old programming.

-A few hours later, the weight of her failure settled in.
+A few hours later, Maria found herself staring at a line of code she had written, but her mind wasn't on the syntax.
+All she could see was the look on Leo's face.
+She closed the laptop, the soft click of the lid sounding like a final verdict.
 The Conductor's Burden isn't just seeing the code in others; it's seeing it with horrifying clarity in yourself, especially when you fail.
 She knew she couldn't walk into the most important meeting of the project with a fractured orchestra.

 She called an emergency huddle.
 "I need to own what happened this morning," she began, her voice quiet and devoid of defensiveness.
 "My comment to you, Leo, was out of line.
 It was a direct result of my own stress hijack, and it was unfair.
 I talk all the time about creating safety, and I was the biggest threat in the room today.
 I'm truly sorry."